-Fragrant and savory this Thai Basil Chicken recipe is simple, fast and flavorful!
-Perfect for weeknight dinners or an easy delicious lunch ready to serve in under 30 minutes.
+Fragrant Thai Basil Chicken is simple, fast and flavorful!
+Perfect for weeknight dinners, ready to serve in under 30 minutes.
+Video.

 Re-examine all that you have been told… dismiss that which insults your soul.~ Walt Whitman